Decommissioning of the Gentilly‑2 facilities

 Under the Nuclear Safety and Control Act (NSCA), entities licenced by the Canadian Nuclear Safety Committee (CNSC), such as Hydro-Québec for the decommissioning of a nuclear power reactor a the Gentilly‑2 facilities, are required to create, implement and update an environmental monitoring program aimed at protecting the public, workers and the environment.
 At Gentilly‑2, this program addresses both source monitoring of effluents and their dispersal in the environment, by measuring radioactivity in a variety of environmental matrices.

-Activities at Gentilly-2 are still subject to stringent environmental monitoring, a process that began when the generating station was first commissioned and will extend throughout the decommissioning phase.
+Activities at Gentilly‑2 are still subject to stringent environmental monitoring, a process that began when the generating station was first commissioned and will extend throughout the various phases of decommissioning.

 As part of Hydro-Québec’s environmental monitoring process, CNSC staff also conduct extensive compliance verification.
 This includes reviewing licensees’ environmental protection programs to ensure their appropriateness as well as regular inspections to verify whether these programs are being implemented accordingly.